Healthy Homes Assessment Judgeford

 Insulation Judgeford

-Underfloor and ceiling insulation is required in all rental houses since July 1, 2019.
-All landlords and property managers are required to ensure the insulation meets this new standard.
-In certain situations, the existing ceiling insulation or insulation in the sub floor space might need to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory on all rental houses since July 1, 2019.
+All landlords and property managers must ensure that the insulation is in line with the new standard.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space might need to be filled with or replaced.

-A properly insulated home can help control condensation and lessen the likelihood of mould and dampness and it will make more easy for the home to retain heat.
+A house that is well-insulated will help to control condensation, and decrease the risk of mould and dampness and will also make much easier to allow the home to hold the heat.

-The "R" stands for thermal resistance, and is a measure of how well insulation resists heat flow.
-The more high the R-value, better the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The greater the R-value, the higher the quality of insulation.

 Learn more about this Healthy Homes insulation standard.